 Remember to call 8-1-1 before you dig!

 Pipelines and underground utility lines were damaged more than 275,000 times in 2015.
 Anyone conducting digging projects for any reason should participate in the One Call process, even if they are exempt from state legal requirements.
 Call 8-1-1 or submit an online ticket at clickbeforeyoudig.com.
 This initiates notification to pipeline and underground utility operators who will mark the location for their lines and be available to discuss project considerations.
-For more information, visit call811.com and download the excavation best practices information at commongroundalliance.com/best-practices-guide.
+For more information, visit call811.com or download the excavation best practices information.

 Know the warning signs for a pipeline leak: